Experience the Japanese art of raku using fire and flame

 What's included in the price?

+At least 3 bisque fired pots and a choice of glazes.
+If you wish you may bring your own bisque fired pieces.
+Tea, coffee, soft drink and biscuits are available throughout the day.
 Light lunch is provided (sandwiches, tomatoes, savoury snacks, a selection of fruit and choice of cakes).
 Please let us know of any special dietary requirements.